erinkelsey/shopapp-nodejs/README.md

 - Create a sender with an email address you have access to, and confirm
 - Add the email address you used to .env, as described below

+### Stripe

+- Signup for a Stripe account: https://stripe.com
+- Go to Developers -> API Keys to get your test API Key
+- Copy your public and private keys, and add to the .env file, as described below

 ### Environment Variables

 Create a .env file in the main directory with the following environment variables: